 Track your results and overtime you will learn what works and what does not, but it is important to give each new marketing vehicle a true test.
 For example, websites and directory profile pages take time to be indexed by search engines like Google, Yahoo and Bing.
 The longer a web page is active, the higher it climbs in the search engine results pages.
 Websites and directory listings that have been active for over a year will begin to see higher results than newly posted ones.

-- Don't give up too quickly on your listing
+Don’t give up too quickly on your website or listing